NATO's first drone battle pits million-dollar jets against cheap drones, exposing vulnerabilities

 Military drones also have inertial navigation units, which use previous position fixes and gyroscopes to mark the drone’s position relative to the earth so that it can keep flying without satellite or radio signals.

-In that case, the drones could only have penetrated deep into Polish airspace if Russia had given them a targeted “mission," said Withington.
+In that case, the drones could only have penetrated deep into Polish airspace if Russia had given them a targeted “mission," Withington said.

 Million-dollar jets, cheap drones